Sebane1/RoleplayingVoiceDalamud/README.md

 - Automatic twitch playback allows you to hear your favourite DJ's while inside venues without having to think or manually open a web browser.
 Everything is in the game world!
 - Penumbra support so that you can still sort your Roleplaying Voice sound mods.
 - Partial Mare support (sound is synced via a different service).
+- Dynamic character emote triggering based on text in custom emotes.

 Repo Link
 ```